sakshammishra112/Function-Frontend-Project/README.md

 The Assessment Solidity Smart Contract serves as the backbone of a decentralized application (dApp) that allows users to interact with Ethereum blockchain features.
 It includes the following key functionalities:

-* Balance Management: Users can check their current balances on the blockchain.
+* **Balance Management**: Users can check their current balances on the blockchain.
-* User Name Setting: Users can set their names associated with their Ethereum addresses.
+* **User Name Setting**: Users can set their names associated with their Ethereum addresses.
-* Deposit Ether: Users can deposit Ether into their accounts, which gets recorded on the blockchain.
+* **Deposit Ether**: Users can deposit Ether into their accounts, which gets recorded on the blockchain.
-* Withdraw Funds: Users can withdraw funds from their accounts, ensuring proper balance checks and error handling.
+* **Withdraw Funds**: Users can withdraw funds from their accounts, ensuring proper balance checks and error handling.
-* In-Game Store: Users can burn tokens to purchase in-game items which are stored in their inventory.
+* **In-Game Store**: Users can burn tokens to purchase in-game items which are stored in their inventory.
-* In-Game Balance: Users can also check their in game balance.
+* **In-Game Balance**: Users can also check their in game balance.
-* In-Game Inventory: Users can also check their in game inventory item.
+* **In-Game Inventory**: Users can also check their in game inventory item.
 * The contract utilizes Solidity's features such as events, error handling with require and revert statements, and access control through owner verification.
 These features ensure the contract's reliability, security, and user-friendliness.

 ## Frontened interaction